-Built-up areas have an influence on the natural carbon and water cycle.
-The consequences of this can be seen in the form of, among other things, higher emissions and water scarcity.
-In a circular economy, we want to preserve the open space to limit the influence on the natural cycles while still meeting the needs of the population.
-In order to maximise the open space, we need to aim for a more efficient use of our built-up areas.
+Open spaces play an important role in the natural carbon and water cycle.
+A decrease is felt in the form of higher emissions and water scarcity, among other things.
+In a circular economy, we want to preserve sufficient open space for the benefit of the natural cycles while meeting housing and building needs.
+To this end, we should strive for a more efficient use of land area.

 What does this indicator measure?

-This indicator shows the distribution of the amount of built-up area and open space in Flanders.
-The data comes from Statbel.
+This indicator shows the amount of open space in Flanders derived from cadastral data.
+The data are from Statbel.